top of page

 Wellness at it’s core is about how you feel on the inside but social media and pop culture have made it much more about aesthetic.
 Social media does this, by endorsing and enabling toxic habits as spreading health misinformation.

-You have to have this rigorous routine in order to see any progress or for it do be considered wellness.
+You HAVE to have this rigorous routine in order for it to work.
 You have to buy the most expensive products because those are the ones that work.
 There is almost a relentless push towards progress in health and wellness.
-This can be exhausting for people who are just trying to keep up with the next trend and new information.

 If there are always new things coming out, then there is always something to work towards.
 There is always something to fix.
-Oftentimes wellness industry creates insecurities that it can in turn ‘fix’.
-It can push people into obsessive pursuits.
+Oftentimes the wellness industry creates insecurities that it can in turn ‘fix’.

-So, how do you know that the wellness information you’ve come across is toxic or not?
+So, how do you know that the wellness information you’ve come across is toxic and/or just trying to sell you something?

 • When it focuses entirely on the physical